Phoenix has ended 31-day streak of highs at or above 110 degrees as rains ease a Southwest heat wave

 The streak was finally broken Monday, when the high topped out at 108 degrees Fahrenheit (42.2 Celsius) at 3:10 p.m.

 “The high temperature for Phoenix today is 108 degrees,” Jessica Leffel, meteorologist for the National Weather Service, said at 5 p.m.

-“I’m just getting ready to post it on our social media.”
+“The record streak of 31 straight days of 110+ degree temperatures has ended.,” the weather service said on social media.
+“The high temperature at Phoenix Sky Harbor Airport reached 108 degrees this afternoon, which is only 2 degrees above normal.”

 Phoenix also sweated through a record 16 consecutive days when overnight lows didn’t dip below 90 degrees (32.2 degrees Celsius), making it hard for people to cool off after the sun went down.